Childhood-onset growth hormone deficiency

 What are the longer-term implications of childhood-onset growth hormone deficiency?

-Treatment should start early and continue as long as the child is growing to prevent abnormally short stature and the consequent physical and psychological problems this can cause.
+Treatment should start early and continue as long as the child is growing to prevent abnormally short stature and the potential physical and psychological problems this can cause.
 Treated children generally achieve relatively normal height and development as long as they are diagnosed early enough to give time for ‘catch-up’ growth to occur.
-Like many medical conditions, this one requires regular specialist follow-up as an outpatient.
+Like many medical conditions, this requires regular specialist follow-up as an outpatient.

-Last reviewed: Jul 2019
+Last reviewed: Jan 2023